-Table 3.69: Random allocation of a measured substance to active substances based on authorised use
+Table 3.61: Random allocation of a measured substance to active substances based on authorised use

-Active stance sub- RPF Authorised use Active stance sub- RPF Authorised use Measured substance allo- cated to
+Active sub- RPF Authorised Active sub- RPF Authorised Measured substance allostance use stance use cated to

 AS1 1 true AS2 2 true AS1 or AS2

 AS1 1 false AS2 2 true AS2

 AS1 1 true AS2 2 false AS1

 AS1 1 false AS2 2 false AS1 or AS2

-In Table 3.69, results of random allocation.
+In Table 3.61, results of random allocation.

-- 3. Nominal estimate: the set of conversion rules is reduced in the same way as for random active substance allocation.
-Nominal calculation is performed on the resulting set of conversion rules. - 4.
-Allocate all: For this method, the same rules apply as for allocate most potent.
+3. Nominal estimate: the set of conversion rules is reduced in the same way as in Tier 2.
+Nominal calculation is performed on the resulting set of conversion rules.

+4. Allocate all: For this method, the same rules apply as for allocate most potent.
 The set of candidate active substances that are to be allocated is reduced to only the substances with authorised uses.
 Hence, a substance is not allocated when it is not authorised and there is at least one other candidate active substance that is authorised.
 However, if none of the candidate active substances is authorised, then the most potent of the unauthorised substances is selected for active substance allocation.